 If you’re using a Mac, setting up Family Sharing is as easy or perhaps even easier than using an iOS device.
 The steps are just a little different.

-- Open iCloud settings: Click on the ever-present Apple logo in the top left of the screen, then select System Preferences.
-Once the preferences window is open, click on iCloud.
+- Open Settings: Click on the ever-present Apple logo in the top left of the screen, then select System Preferences.
+Once the preferences window is open, click on Family Sharing.
+For devices running macOS Mojave or earlier, you’ll click iCloud instead of Family Sharing.

 - Start the setup process: Simply click Set Up Family, then follow the onscreen instructions to complete the process.

 Whether you’ve already set up Family Sharing or just followed the above steps, the next step is to add family members so they can use Apple Music, too.
 You can do this on your Mac, iOS, or Android device.
 Steps for each are listed below.

 - Find the Family Sharing settings: As mentioned above, all you need to do is open the Settings app and tap on your name at the very top, or on older iOS devices, scroll down and open the iCloud settings.